 Staff contact Kathy Jorgensen.

-Each year we have a group of church members who serve in Tegucigalpa, Honduras during Mardi Gras break.
+As of now, we are unable to plan International Mission Trips due to safety and travel precautions.
+Typically each year we have a group of church members who serve in Tegucigalpa, Honduras during Mardi Gras break.
 If this sounds like something you’d like to be a part of, we would love to have you join the team.
-For more information or to sign-up for the trip, email Rev. Sheila Bates.
+Please email Dr. Woods Lisenby if you have any questions!